 A study found that women who got a combination of Taxotere (chemical name: docetaxel) and Cytoxan, referred to as TC, had a 31% better chance of survival than women who got the AC combination.
 In addition to either chemotherapy combination, many women in the study also received radiation therapy and hormonal therapy (if the cancer was hormone-receptor-positive).

 These results reinforce the results of earlier research.
 Taxotere belongs to a group of medicines called taxanes.
-Other taxanes include Taxol (chemical name: paclitaxel) and Abraxane (chemical name: albumin-bound paclitaxel).
+Other taxanes include Taxol (chemical name: paclitaxel) and Abraxane (chemical name: albumin-bound or nab-paclitaxel).
 Adriamycin belongs to a group of medicines called anthracyclines.

 These results were presented at the 2007 San Antonio Breast Cancer Symposium.
 While not mentioned in this article, other results presented at the meeting showed that only 8% of all newly diagnosed breast cancers will respond to Adriamycin or other anthracyclines.
 These cancers that respond to anthracyclines are HER2-positive and also have an abnormal Topo IIa gene.
 The research suggests that the other 92% of breast cancers should be treated with different types of chemotherapy medicines.

 Adriamycin and other anthracyclines are common chemotherapy medicines for breast cancer.
 But anthracyclines can have some troubling side effects, including the risk of potentially permanent heart damage.
 Anthracyclines also can increase the risk of leukemia.
 Avoiding these risks by choosing a different type of chemotherapy combination such as TC makes sense.
 Especially if that chemotherapy combination works better.